Lively Songs for Little People

 Victoria Playhouse has teamed up with the Atlantic Academy of Performing Arts to offer drama classes for youth.
 The Charlottetown and Summerside Canadian Tire stores have come on board as sponsors of the program.

 Instructor Sherri-Lee Darrach, of Atlantic Academy, has been involved in Theatre/Film/Animation and performance for over 20 years as an actor, creator, director, dancer, singer, producer, and teacher.
 Her teaching experience includes camps for children which were created, produced and directed by Sherri-Lee and colleagues as well as ongoing teachings with Feast Dinner Theatres.
 Currently, she is the Artistic Director of Feast Dinner Theatres in Atlantic Canada.
-Darrach will lead children and youth as they explore the world of performing arts through games, improve, movement, and voice techniques.
+Darrach will lead children and youth as they explore the world of performing arts through games, improv, movement, and voice techniques.

 Victoria Playhouse Assistant Manager Emily Smith says the theatre company is pleased to be able to offer classes in the community.
 “There are so many benefits to getting kids involved in theatre.
 They build self-confidence and creativity while developing collaboration skills,” says Smith.